Regulation of nicotine marketing: Europe

 All tobacco advertising and sponsorship on television has been banned within the European Union since 1991 under the Television Without Frontiers Directive (1989).
 This ban was extended by the Tobacco Advertising Directive, which took effect in July 2005 to cover other forms of media such as the internet, print media, radio, and sports events like F1.
 The directive does not include advertising in cinemas and on billboards or using merchandising – or tobacco sponsorship of cultural and sporting events which are purely local, with participants coming from only one member state as these fall outside the jurisdiction of the European Commission.
 However, most member states have transposed the directive with national laws that are wider in scope than the directive and cover local advertising.
 A 2008 European Commission report concluded that the directive had been successfully transposed into national law in all EU member states, and that these laws were well implemented.

-In 2003, the European Union halted the branding of cigarettes as "light" or "mild", saying that this misleads consumers about the dangers of smoking.
-Stark health warnings such as "Smoking Kills" must now cover at least 30% of the front of each packet and 40% of the back, and an even greater area where messages are printed in more than one national language.
+In 2003, the European Union halted the use of descriptors such as "light" or "mild", saying that such terms could mislead consumers about the dangers of smoking.
+Stark health warnings such as "Smoking Kills" initially covered at least 30% of the front and 40% of the back of each packet, with larger areas applied where multiple national languages were used.
+These requirements were subsequently strengthened under Directive 2014/40/EU of the European Parliament and of the Council, which entered into force on 19 May 2014 and became applicable in Member States from 20 May 2016.
+The Directive mandates combined text-and-picture health warnings covering 65% of the front and back surfaces of the cigarette and roll-your-own tobacco packaging.
+Directive 2014/40/EU also introduced provisions regulating the marketing of electronic cigarettes and refill containers.
+Member States are required to restrict or prohibit most forms of commercial communication and sponsorship for these products, and cross-border advertising and promotion – including audiovisual commercial communications – are prohibited within the European Union.

-Within the European Union only Germany and Bulgaria still permit billboards advertising tobacco use.
-Tobacco smoking is still advertised in special magazines, during sporting events, in filling stations and shops, and in more rare cases on television.
+Within the European Union, many European countries have adopted or are implementing prohibitions or severe restrictions on outdoor billboard advertising of tobacco and nicotine-containing products under national laws aligned with the Tobacco Advertising Directive and related measures.

 Some nations, including the UK and Australia, have begun anti-smoking advertisements to counter the effects of tobacco advertising.

 In Ukraine, tobacco advertising "in all printed mass media" has been illegal since 1 January 2010.

 Some countries, like Finland and Greece, had outlawed tobacco advertising on television and radio prior to the ban in 1991.

 France

 As a result of the enactment of the 2016 plain tobacco packaging bill, France became the second country in the world in January 2017, after Australia, to require tobacco products to be sold in plain packaging.

+In France, a decree published in September 2025 bans the manufacture, importation, distribution, sale and possession of oral nicotine pouches (and similar forms) from March 2026.